-LSC Management made a presentation to the Operations and Regulations Committee of the LSC Board of Directors on the Rulemaking Workshop at its meeting on January 27, 2006.
-The Committee then voted to recommend that the Board of Directors instruct Management to continue the rulemaking and develop an NPRM, proposing such changes as deemed appropriate.
+Directors directed LSC to continue the rulemaking and develop an NPRM, proposing such changes as deemed appropriate.
 On January 28, 2006, the Board of Directors voted to accept the recommendation of the Operations and Regulations Committee.

 A Draft NPRM was then presented to the Operations and Regulations Committee at its meeting on April 28, 2006.
-The Committee voted to recommend that the Board of Directors approve the NPRM for publication.
-The following day the Board of Directors voted to accept the Committee's recommendation and directed LSC to issue an NPRM for public comment.
-The NPRM was subsequently published on May 12, 2006 (71 Fed.
-Reg.
-27654).
+The Committee voted to recommend that the Board of Directors approve this NPRM for publication.
+The following day the Board of Directors voted to accept the Committee's recommendation and directed LSC to issue this NPRM for public comment.